mozilla-services/tecken/docs/redis.rst

 Usage
 =====

-Redis is used for two distinct purposes any shouldn't mixed as the configuration is expected to be different.
+Redis is used for two distinct purposes and the different configurations shouldn't be mixed.

 One is used as an LRU cache for the Symbolication service.
 It's basically an alternative to a disk cache where eviction is automatically taken care